Allan Young

-Start of career
+Career

-He began his career as a junior with Arsenal, turning professional in April 1959.
+Young began his career as a junior with Arsenal, turning professional in April 1959.
 His first league match was on 26 December 1960, a 1–1 draw at Highbury against Sheffield Wednesday, with Young taking the place of the regular number five, John Snedden.
 Between 21 January and 11 February 1961, Young played a further three league games consecutively; a 4–2 defeat at White Hart Lane against bitter rivals (and eventual Double winners) Tottenham Hotspur, a 3–3 draw at St James' Park against Newcastle United and a 3–2 defeat at Highbury against Cardiff City.

-End of career

 After being in a team that conceded ten goals in three games, Young never played for Arsenal again, and joined Chelsea in November 1961 for a fee of £6,000.
-He remained at Stamford Bridge for over 7 years, but played in only 20 league games, never scoring, though he did play in their League Cup final win over Leicester City in 1965.
+He remained at Stamford Bridge for over seven years, but played in only 20 league games, never scoring, though he did play in their League Cup final win over Leicester City in 1965.
 In January 1969, he finally left Chelsea, joining Torquay United for a fee of £8,000.
 After 60 league games (one goal) for Torquay he retired from professional football.